 I have a vivid recollection of a great coach, John Scolinos of Cal Poly Pomona (CA), teaching our star national team Australian pitcher a change of pace pitch in about one minute.
-The reason the scene stays with me is because a week later the pitcher beat the World Champion Korean National Team at the under 19 World Championships with that same pitch.
+The reason the scene stays with me is that a week later the pitcher beat the World Champion Korean National Team at the under 19 World Championships with that same pitch.

 Scolinos told the 18-year-old, “grip the ball with your fastball grip, turn the ball back slightly so that the second pads of your top fingers are touching the ball’s seams.
-When you release the pitch, see your five-year old sister at bat.”
+When you release the pitch, see your five-year-old sister at-bat.”

 Whether pitching to your little sister, a fellow youth player or a professional hitter, the concept of changing speeds among pitches is vital.

 A Change Up Is Just Part Of Changing Speeds

 For example, coaches suggest that the fastball be thrown at three speeds:

 - Normal velocity that may be at 93-96 percent of maximum velocity